ZhifengGu/B3PPs/README.md

 The user needs to confirm that the input peptide sequence is in FASTA format.

-Details are available in B3P2Augur_Manual.pdf that stored in ./B3PPs/B3P2Augur
+Details are available in Augur_Manual.pdf that stored in ./B3PPs/Augur

 # View results
 Finally, you can view the prediction results in the result box.